 How to Stop Automatic Updates in WordPress with One Click

-For anyone managing client sites, running WooCommerce stores, or operating sites where uptime matters, automatic updates tell a different story.
+For anyone managing client sites, running WooCommerce stores, or operating sites where uptime matters, automatic updates are a different problem entirely.

 What can go wrong: